Mullein: How to Grow, Care for, and Harvest the Guardian of the Garden

 • Mullein's energetics are gentle and calming, making it suitable for use in children and adults alike.

-While Mullein is often considered a weed, we let it naturalize on our little organic farm, and harvest copius amounts of leaves all summer long.
+While Mullein is often considered a weed, we let it naturalize on our little organic herb farm, and harvest copious amounts of leaves all summer long.
 We use the fuzzy giant leaves in our Breathe Tea and Mullein Leaf Tincture or Extracts.

 Mullein Leaf is powerful ally for all things lung-related.
 It’s like a sweet mountain swimming hole for your lungs on a hot summer day - cooling, soothing, and relaxing - It will give your lungs a reprieve when you’ve been hacking and help you repel any gunk laying in there while boosting your immunity to fight off infection.
 Great for asthma, coughs, bronchitis, and smokers.